Table of Contents

 Fandom, also known as Wikia,15) is wiki hosting service founded in 2004.
 The overall website is bloated with excessive advertisements, most notable on mobile devices,16) feeding the capitalist for-profit company recently acquired by TPG Capital in 2018.17) It later acquired Curse,18) GameFAQs, GameSpot, Metacritic, and TV Guide,19) while also assisting the U.S. Navy in digital media advertising.20)

-Putting the corporation aside, many wikis have attempted to migrate away, but they generally disapprove of dissent, preferring to install puppet regimes,21) tacking on a spam filter,22) and weaponizing the SEO.23) Understandably, this has been a major source of frustration, justifying a need for independent wiki alliances, like the Anti-Wikia Alliance or NIWA, and extensions like Indie Wiki Buddy.
+Putting the corporation aside, many wikis have attempted to migrate away, but said company disapproves of dissent, preferring to install puppet regimes,21) tacking on a spam filter,22) and weaponizing the SEO.23) Understandably, this has been a major source of frustration, justifying the need for independent wiki alliances, like the Anti-Wikia Alliance or NIWA, and extensions like Indie Wiki Buddy.

 Know Your Meme